Bariqa-Anwar/ROBOTICS-BOOK/docs/introduction/python-env.md

 source venv/bin/activate
 ```

-Once activated, your terminal prompt will typically change to indicate that you are operating within the virtual environment (e.g., `(venv) user@hostname:~`).
+Once activated, your terminal prompt will typically change to indicate that you are operating within the virtual environment (e.g., `(venv) user@hostname :~`).

 ## 4. Install Project-Specific Python Packages